Newsom to DeSantis: ‘When are you going to drop out’ and give Haley a shot at beating Trump?

-California Gov. Gavin Newsom (D) took a swipe at Florida Gov. Ron DeSantis’s (R) standing in the GOP presidential primary during a debate Thursday on Fox News.
+California Gov. Gavin Newsom (D) took a swipe at Florida Gov. Ron DeSantis’s (R) standing in the GOP presidential primary during a debate between the two governors Thursday on Fox News.

 “You wish,” DeSantis shot back.